 Fine honing of a weapon can take a long time even for a skilled smith, but sometimes a Battlesmith simply doesn't have time, and the modifications they require must be made on the fly in the middle of a fight.
 Fortunately, they're quite capable of improvising together two of their existing weapons.

-Aura Flare - Independent Special Move (3 points)
+Fine Focus - Dependent Special Move (2 points)

 A Battlesmith in armor is accustomed to taking heavy blows, but that does not mean that tanking them is all they can do.
 If a particularly good one catches them off-guard, they may be tempted to throw it back in the face of the one that dealt it, if somewhat imperfectly.